anthonypanzz/host-a-wordpress-website-on-aws/README.md

 # WordPress Website Deployment on AWS

 ## Project Overview
 This project demonstrates the deployment of a WordPress website on AWS using various AWS services to ensure high availability, security, and scalability.
-The reference architecture, along with the scripts used for deployment, is available in the project's GitHub repository.
 ---
 ## Architecture Components
 1. **Virtual Private Cloud (VPC):** Configured with public and private subnets across two Availability Zones.